Marine Conservation Society

-The Marine Conservation Society is a UK-based charitable organisation working with businesses, governments and communities to clean and protect oceans.
+The Marine Conservation Society is a charitable organisation working with businesses, governments and communities to clean and protect oceans based in Ross-on-Wye, England.
 Founded in 1978 as the Underwater Conservation Society, the group claims to be working towards "cleaner, better-protected, healthier UK seas where nature flourishes and people thrive."
 The charity also works in UK Overseas Territories.

 Efforts

 The Clean Seas team works to reduce pollution on beaches and in oceans by encouraging change within the public, industry, and government.
 Reducing reliance on single-use plastics is one of their focal points, with a focus on the impact of PFAS or 'forever chemicals'.

 The Fisheries and Aquaculture team encourages sustainable fishing methods.
 They work to stop overfishing and replace stock.
 Additionally, they promote the eating of sustainable seafood via the Good Fish Guide.

 The Ocean Recovery works as a team with management authorities and local communities to manage marine protection projects and to protect oceans.

 The Marine Conservation Society is a membership organization and relies on income from members, individual donations and corporate support.
 The charity is sometimes known by its initials MCS.